Data Engineer Resume Examples by Level

 Overloading with certifications

-AWS Certified Data Analytics or GCP Professional Data Engineer certifications are fine to list, but they shouldn't take up more space than your project experience.
-Hiring managers care more about what you've built than what exam you passed.
-Put certifications in a single line at the bottom.
+AWS Certified Data Analytics or GCP Professional Data Engineer certifications are fine to list, but they should not take up more space than your project experience.
+Hiring managers care more about what you have built than what exam you passed.

 Generic objective statements

 Remove the 'seeking a challenging role where I can grow' objective statement.
-Replace it with nothing or a 2-line summary that states your level, specialization, and top achievement: 'Data engineer with 4 years of experience building streaming pipelines at scale.
-Reduced data latency from 6 hours to 5 minutes at [Company].'
+Replace it with nothing or a 2-line summary that states your level, specialization, and top achievement: 'Data engineer with 4 years of experience building streaming pipelines at scale.'

 How long should a data engineer resume be?+